facebook

 Common options include:

-• Mild Steel (Carbon Steel) – Cost-effective, versatile, and easy to fabricate
+• Mild Steel or Carbon Steel – Cost-effective, versatile, and easy to fabricate

 • High-Strength Structural Steel – Suitable for heavy load-bearing structures

-• Abrasion-Resistant Steel – Designed for high-wear environments (e.g., mining, heavy equipment)
+• Abrasion-Resistant Steel – Designed for high-wear environments such as mining and heavy equipment

 • Stainless Steel – Excellent corrosion resistance

-• Galvanized Steel – Zinc-coated for rust protection
+• Galvanised Steel – Zinc-coated for rust protection

 3. Thickness